• Skip to primary navigation

 August 30, 2016

 Maybe your school limits your paper use.
 Maybe you have 150 students.
 I know I normally do!
 I want to assess them all, and I want to do it often, but I can’t keep up with the grading and still do everything else I need to do.
-These cards are amazing, because they require no paper and they check themselves.
-Even better…students get immediate feedback.
-And best of all…my cards are modeled after the same task cards from my store that many of you already love to use!

-So, why are these so great?
+So, why are French Boom Cards so great?

 1. We’ve already talked about the paper restrictions.
 If you are restricted on printing, these are handy, because they require no printing.
 You can use them on smartphones, tablets, computers, or even put it on the board for whole-class play.